 Centers are another fun and educational way to incorporate some fun during this season!
 A multitude of concepts can be taught and practiced during Halloween!

 Math is not to be neglected on Halloween, as there are TONS of ways to include certain concepts with Halloween.
-Adding two digit numbers is a big concept for students to tackle in second grade!
+Adding two-digit numbers is a big concept for students to tackle in second grade!
 Spider Spinners is meant to be used individually or in small groups(up to 8).
 To play the game, all you have to do is have students insert the tip of their pencil into a paperclip.
-They spin the spinner two times to make an equation and then solve.
-The variety of numbers allows for students to practice adding doubles, regrouping and more!
+They spin the spinner two times to make an equation and then solve it.
+The variety of numbers allows for students to practice adding doubles, regrouping, and more!

 After a massive sugar rush and teachers drinking a keg of caffeine to get through Halloween, we now are in the month of thanks!

-I love holidays.
-Halloween, Christmas, Valentines Day, Fourth of July…etc. However, I never fully got into Thanksgiving as much as I did the other holidays.
+I love the holidays.
+Halloween, Christmas, Valentine's Day, Fourth of July…etc. However, I never fully got into Thanksgiving as much as I did the other holidays.
 All politics/history aside, I think Thanksgiving never really struck my fancy because I struggled with all the elements involved in it.